 About Memory Usage

-PSPDFKit can deal with very complex documents, but since Android is a platform with restricted memory and rendering PDFs can be quite a memory consuming tasks, there are certain limits in what you can do before the OS is going to kill the app.
-The limits are based on many factors not limited by device memory, manufacturer and Android OS version.
-In general more high end devices will be able to work faster with more complex documents.
-We're using quite a lot of custom code so that old devices still work fine though.
+PSPDFKit can deal with very complex documents, but since Android is a platform with restricted memory, and since rendering PDFs can be quite a memory-consuming task, there are certain limits in what you can do before the OS is going to kill the app.
+The limits are based on many factors such as device memory, manufacturer, and Android OS version.
+In general, more high-end devices will be able to work faster with more complex documents.
+However, we use a lot of custom code so that old devices still work fine.

 Note that PSPDFKit has been designed to use a lot of memory for caching and to make things more fluid.
-We don't know how much is available, so PSPDFKit will adapt and restrict usage when we get low memory notifications.
-This is a normal behavior and nothing you should be worried about.
-However if you're getting lots and lots of warnings and the system will kill the app thereafter, then you should look into the issue.
+We don’t know how much memory on a device is free, so PSPDFKit will adapt and restrict usage when we get low memory notifications.
+This is normal behavior and nothing you should be worried about.
+However, if you’re getting lots of warnings and the system kills the app after receiving them, then you should look into the issue.

-Here's a checklist what you can do if get crashes related to memory pressure:
+Here’s a checklist for what to look into if your device crashes and it’s related to memory pressure:

 Are you using multiple

-PdfFragment's at once?
-Each takes a considerable amount of memory, so keeping multiple ones on the screen at the same time can put a lot of memory pressure on the system.
-We suggest not using more than two at the same time (so 2 as a split-screen is ok, showing 4 might be an issue).
+PdfFragment’s at once?
+Each one takes a considerable amount of memory, so keeping multiple ones on the screen at the same time can put a lot of memory pressure on the system.
+We suggest not using more than two at the same time (e.g. having two as a split-screen is OK, whereas showing four might be an issue).

 AndroidManifest.xml.
 This will create your application’s processes with a large Dalvik heap.

-Ensure you don't have other memory leaks in your app.
-Google's article Investigating your RAM Usage provides a lot of great resources.
+Ensure you don’t have other memory leaks in your app.
+Google’s Memory Profiler article provides a lot of great resources.

 Certain PDFs might simply be too complex to render.
-This is a rare issue, but if your PDF is really complex (and with complex, this doesn't necessarily mean large), you might need to make your PDF simpler or split things across multiple pages.
+This is a rare issue, but if your PDF is really complex (and by complex, we don’t necessarily mean large), you might need to make your PDF simpler or split things across multiple pages.

-Make sure that you don't create multiple instances of the same
+Make sure you don’t create multiple instances of the same

 Rendering images requires them to be decompressed into memory.
-Images in PDF are usually stored as separate objects (called "XObject") and contain the raw binary data.
-This data can be compressed as JPEG, JBIG2, JPEG2000/JPX, RAW or various other supported formats).
+An image in a PDF is usually stored as a separate object (called an XObject) and contains the raw binary data.
+This data can be compressed as JPEG, JBIG2, JPEG2000/JPX, RAW, or various other supported formats.
 Before images can be rendered, this data needs to be loaded and decompressed into memory.

 For example, let’s look at an image that is 4000x3000 pixels large and saved with colors.
 This would result in following memory usage: